janakaufmanova/english-for-designers/05-presentation-stoytelling/presentation-2020-kaufmanova.md

 ## 3. MINIMALISM

-At the beginning I wasn't sure, what minimalism stands for.
-The key for minimalism is to bring the most important content to the front and reduce distraction for the user so If a design has too many elements it can be difficult to understand where to look and what is the main purpose of the design.
+At the beginning I wasn't sure, what minimalism stands for in a graphic industry.
+I have always thought that minimalism is typical for it's flat  and boring stuff, with no point of view.
+But I was wrong.
+The key for minimalism is to bring the most important content to the front and reduce distraction for the user.
+So If a design has too many elements it can be difficult to understand where to look and what is the main purpose of the design.
 That’s why I love those minimal, content focused designes - you provide mainly information that has style and clarity.
 It is a design that breathes, it is uncluttered and it is unique in it’s simplicity, elegance.
 It has one graphic element that brings the attention.
 Nothing more.
-You don’t even  have a chance to be lost in it.
+You don’t even have a chance to be lost in it and think about it too much.

 ## 4. ILLUSTRATIONS

-I really enjoy drawing illustrations that are not perfect.
+I really enjoy drawing illustrations that are messy, freehand, spontaneous, impresice, ...
+When I started learning, how to draw in the university, I've always thought, that everything is about how precise you are.
+If you would be able to draw an illustration as good as a black and white photo, you would be the best!
+But I was also kind of wrong.
+I think that drawing is about how you see things differently and what kind of style you prefer.
+It's about your emotions you put in there.
+So if you are not able to draw as good as a black and white photo like me, nothing happens.
+It is not about that.